 UCL = [%R] * [1 + 0.0093 x (%RSD)]

-Equivalency is shown if the MDL, PQL, precision and accuracy of the proposed alternative or modified method are comparable (i.e. statistically equal at the 95% confidence level, CL) to, or better than, the same quality control indicators in the replaced or unmodified method.
+Equivalency is shown if the MDL, PQL, precision and accuracy of the proposed alternative or modified method are comparable (i.e., statistically equal at the 95% confidence level, CL) to, or better than, the same quality control indicators in the replaced or unmodified method.

 The corresponding confidence intervals for MDL and PQL for the alternative or modified method must be either lower than or overlap with the corresponding confidence intervals of the replaced or unmodified method.